-The term "Halal" is commonly used in the Arabic language to indicate permissibility or acceptability.
+The term "Halal" is commonly used in Arabic to indicate permissibility or acceptability.
 Within the Islamic faith, Halal refers to actions and behaviors that are considered permissible according to Islamic teachings.
 Conversely, "Haram" denotes actions or behaviors that are forbidden within the context of Islam.

 Halal food is any food deemed permissible under Islamic law, as defined in the Quran.
-The Islamic dietary laws specify that all food and beverages are considered Halal unless they are explicitly stated as forbidden.
+The Islamic dietary laws specify that all food and beverages are considered Halal unless explicitly stated as forbidden.
 These laws guide Muslims around the globe in identifying what foods are Halal, thus fulfilling their dietary requirements in accordance with Islamic teachings.
-Muslims worldwide accept the Quran as the book of perfect direction and bearing for humankind and believe the Quran to be the last disclosure of God.
+Muslims worldwide accept the Quran as the book of perfect direction and bearing for humankind and believe the Quran to be the last revelation of God.

 God says in the Quran (a translation)